 - Preheat the oven to 350 degrees F. Prepare baking sheets and set aside.

 - Divide the dough into 2 pieces.
 Sprinkle powdered sugar out on a flat surface.
-Roll out the dough to a ¼" thick circle.
+Roll out the dough to a ¼" thick rectangle or some people prefer a circle.

 - Place the filling ingredients into a saucepan and cook on low heat until chocolate is melted.

-- Roll up each piece to make a log.
-Put each log on the prepared baking sheet.
+- Put each log on the prepared baking sheet using two spatulas.

 - Bake for 20 minutes.
 Cool the cookie log for 30 minutes, transfer to a cutting board and then slice into cookies.
 NOTE: the number of cookies will vary on how thick you cut them.